 Consider membership in the Canadian Chapter to be involved in a great organization and take advantage of distinctly Canadian offerings and opportunities.

-Liana Di Marco, CCRP, CCRT -President
+Liana Di Marco, CCRP, CCRT – Co-President

-Liana Di Marco has over 10 years’ experience in both the medical device and biologics industries.
-As a Clinical Research Specialist based in Toronto, Liana has worked with many global partners on the strategic development and implementation of pre- and post-market clinical studies incorporating health economic and outcomes research.
-She completed the post-graduate Clinical Research program at Humber Institute for Technology & Advanced Learning and was then invited back as faculty to teach the Medical Devices in Clinical Research course.
-She has been a member of ACRP since 2008 and is absolutely thrilled to have the opportunity to volunteer with such an experienced and diverse group of clinical research professionals!
+Liana is a Certified Clinical Research Professional and Trainer with 11 years of experience in corporate medical device, academia and laboratory/medical clinic settings.
+Throughout her career, Liana has worked with many global partners on the strategic development and implementation of pre- and post-market clinical studies incorporating health economic and outcomes research.
+She completed the post-graduate clinical research program at Humber Institute for Technology & Advanced Learning and was invited back as faculty to teach the Medical Devices in Clinical Research course.
+She has been a member of the Association of Clinical Research Professionals (ACRP) since 2008 and is a volunteer as Co-President of the Canadian Chapter of ACRP.

-Carla Cockerline, MSc., CCRA, CCRC -Communications Lead
+Carla Cockerline, MSc., CCRA, CCRC – Membership & Communications Lead

 Jill Hastings, MSc., CCRA – Member at Large

 Jill is currently working as a Project Leader in Early Product Development for PAREXEL International and has 16 years of experience working for various academic, biotechnology, CRO and pharmaceutical companies.
 This is her 12th year working as a volunteer for the ACRP Canadian Chapter, was President in 2009, has been a Certified CRA (CCRA) since 2005 and is currently a member of the ACRP Meeting and Expo Planning Committee.
 Jill got her start in clinical research after completing a Masters of Science at the University of Western Ontario in London, Ontario and went to Washington University in St. Louis, Missouri to work as a Clinical Research Assistant.